dizda/CloudBackupBundle/README.md

         # Local storage definition
         local:
             path: ~ # Required
-        # Dropbox account credentials (use parameters in config.yml and store real values in prameters.yml)
-        dropbox:
-            user:     ~  # Required
-            password: ~  # Required
-            remote_path: ~ # Not required, default "/", but you can use path like "/Accounts/backups/"
         # CloudApp account.
 Can be optional, like dropbox.
         cloudapp:
             user:        ~ # Required